asdfractal/yggdrasil-labs/README.md

 21. When build has succeeded, click on **Open App** to view the deployed site

 ## Credits
-Chris Zielinski and the Boutique Ado project
+* This project was developed following Chris Zielinski and the Boutique Ado project code provided by [Code Institute](https://codeinstitute.net/), but was customized and expanded on to meet my needs
+* Code for the booking session variable was aided by [Vadim Serdiuk's](https://stackoverflow.com/a/54983291/10828019) answer on Stack Overflow
+* I followed [Scott Domes](https://codeburst.io/create-a-django-api-in-under-20-minutes-2a082a60f6f3) article on setting up an API
+* The loading spinner is taken from [loading.io](https://loading.io/css/)
+* During development I constantly referred to and used code from [Django](https://docs.djangoproject.com/en/3.1/) and [Stripe](https://stripe.com/docs) documentation

 ### Images
 * [Index Background](https://www.wallpaperflare.com/)